SherinKR/SherinKR/README.md

 ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
 ### I am Sherin K R :computer:

-I'm , Btech graduate in Computer Science & Engineering from College of Engineering Vadakara Under Kerala Technological University.
-I enjoy learning new things and developing new insights and improving my skills.
+I'm a computer science graduate with knowledge in Python, Frappe and ERPNext and with 2+ year of experience in Developments in Frappe Framework and ERPNext customisation.
+Looking for opportunities in Developments in Frappe Framework and ERPNext customisation to gather more knowledge and gain experience.

 Some facts about me: